fgamador/lifetimekata/exercises/03_lifetime_elision/README.md

 could return is that one, so the lifetime of your parameter has to be the same as the lifetime of the reference you return.

-[1]: Actually, it *is* possible with static types like string literals, but we'll cover those later.
+\*Actually, it *is* possible with static types like string literals, but we'll cover those later.

 # What to do